 The HHC plan will yield significant funding for the South Street Seaport Museum to save it from likely permanent closure, restore its existing historic building, reopen it to the public for the first time since Hurricane Sandy, enhance its educational programing, ensure the long-term stability of its endowment, and advance planning and design for a new Museum building.

 Is HHC committed long-term to the Seaport?

 The Howard Hughes Corporation is solidly committed to the Seaport and New York City for the long-term.
 The company aims to address key needs in the area through a significant investment – while also boosting the city’s economy and creating jobs.
-HHC’s commitment to the area extends beyond this project, however: over the past decade, Howard Hughes has invested $900 million in preserving and developing the Seaport, creating thousands of part-time and full-time jobs and generating $1 billion in economic activity.
+HHC’s commitment to the area extends beyond this project, however: over the past decade, Howard Hughes has invested over $900 million in preserving and developing the Seaport, creating thousands of part-time and full-time jobs and generating $1 billion in economic activity.

 How has community feedback factored into your plans?